 3. Borrow Money for your Self-Directed IRA LLC

 You may obtain financing through a loan or mortgage to finance a real estate purchase using a Self-Directed IRA LLC.
-However, two important points must be considered when selecting this option:
+However, consider two important points when selecting this option:

-- Loan must be non-recourse – A “prohibited transaction” is a transaction that, directly or indirectly involves the loan of money or other extension of credit between a plan and a disqualified person.
+A “prohibited transaction” is a transaction that, directly or indirectly involves the loan of money or other extension of credit between a plan and a disqualified person.
 Normally, when an individual purchases real estate with a mortgage, the traditional loan provides for recourse against the borrower (i.e., personal liability for the mortgage).
-However, if the IRA purchases real estate and secures a mortgage for the purchase, the loan must be non-recourse; otherwise there will be a prohibited transaction.
+However, if the IRA purchases real estate and secures a mortgage for the purchase, the loan must be non-recourse.
+Otherwise there will be a prohibited transaction.
 A non-recourse loan only uses the property for collateral.
-In the event of default, the lender can collect only the property and cannot go after the IRA itself.
+In the event of default, the lender can collect only the property and cannot go after the IRA itself

 For example, if the average acquisition indebtedness is $50 and the average adjusted basis is $100, 50 percent of each item of gross income from the property is included in UBTI.